TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

 itself can be private.

-Instances of :php:`\TYPO3\CMS\Core\SingletonInterface` and Extbase controllers are automatically marked as public since they are retrieved using :php:`GeneralUtility::makeInstance()`.
+Instances of :php:`\TYPO3\CMS\Core\SingletonInterface` and Extbase controllers are automatically marked as public because they are retrieved using :php:`GeneralUtility::makeInstance()`.

 More examples for classes which must be marked as public: